DeInfernal/ComfyUIGridMaker/README.md

 You have successfully installed Grid Maker

+### For MacOS users
+Well, you can try using Linux users route, but I'm sure that you don't even need ComfyUI in the first place.
+Try Midjourney.

+### For Android/iOS users
+If you somehow manage to install Python on those devices and complete all the steps for Linux users... congratulations, you are already smarter than me, couldn't help you in any meaningful way >:D

 ## How to use?
 ### Step 1: Create a Stencil.
 1. Enter your ComfyUI and make a brand new workflow that you want to automate. **It must have EXACTLY one image output, EXACTLY one 'save image' node.**